Key Information

 I don’t have my own laptop.
 No worries, please let me know and I can organise a loan laptop for you.

 I need an extension for an assignment, how do I do that?
-Please read the Extensions section.
+Please see the Extensions section for the course’s extension policy.

 When will I get my assignment grades?
 Feedback and solutions will be provided as soon as possible and uploaded via CANVAS.
 Be sure to review your feedback carefully and take some time to reattempt the tasks in line with the solutions as often there are multiple ways of doing the same thing!